 Individual water and wastewater utilities may join the Water Equity Network.
 Organizations dedicate staff to participating and for advancing water equity in their organization’s operations and community.
 This opportunity is free to members of the US Water Alliance.

-To discuss joining the Water Equity Network, contact Letitia Carpenter, Program Manager, An Equitable Water Future, US Water Alliance: firstname.lastname@example.org.
+To discuss joining the Water Equity Network, contact Letitia Carpenter, Senior Program Manager, An Equitable Water Future, US Water Alliance: firstname.lastname@example.org.